States we lend in

 At Sammamish Mortgage, our loan officers can help you navigate the mortgage application process, and you can do almost everything online with our intuitive preapproval system and secure document upload portal.

 Sammamish Mortgage has been in business since 1992, and has assisted many homebuyers in the Pacific Northwest.
 If you are looking for mortgage financing in Washington State, we can help you get preapproved.
-Sammamish Mortgage offers mortgage programs in Colorado, Idaho, Oregon, and Washington.
+Sammamish Mortgage offers mortgage programs in Colorado, Idaho, Oregon, California, and Washington.

 Contact a loan officer if you have any mortgage-related questions or concerns.
 If you are ready to move forward, you can view rates, obtain a customized instant rate quote, or apply instantly directly from our website.